MicrosoftDocs/quantum-docs-pr/articles/overview/what-is-qsharp-and-qdk.md

 ### Develop in common tools and environments

-Integrate your quantum development with Visual Studio, Visual Studio Code, and Jupyter notebooks.
+Integrate your quantum development with Visual Studio, Visual Studio Code, and Jupyter Notebooks.
 Use the built-in APIs for pairing your programs with Python and C# host languages.

 ### Try quantum operations and domain-specific libraries